zloid/codewarsKata/README.md

 # codewarsKata
-This is some of my JavaScript code of ended kata from https://www.codewars.com/users/zloid/completed
+This is JavaScript code of some ended kata from https://www.codewars.com/users/zloid/completed